Embarcadero/SonarDelphi/README.md

  To run an analysis of your Java project, you can use the following Runners:

 * [SonarQube Scanner](http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner): recommended for all projects
-* See https://github.com/fabriciocolombo/sonar-delphi for diffrent approacheds which have not been tested yet with 0.3.4

 ## Code Assumptions